 For one thing, a loop isn’t a complete song on its own.
 The producer still needs to place a loop strategically within a composition, potentially stretch it according to a song’s BPM, and manipulate it further if desired.
 Loops can serve as shortcuts, but they don’t necessarily substitute for understanding composition and creating a refined song.

 You could have one producer who stacks a couple of loops and presents that as a song.
 A different producer might intersperse a loop throughout varied sections of a piece to add variety, which may be more engaging to a listener.
-Therefore, it’s all about how you choose to use a particular loop and how you intend to use it.
+Therefore, it’s all about how you choose to use a particular loop.

 2. Learn To Steal Like An Artist